solana-developers/solana-cookbook/docs/th/references/nfts.md

 point in time, whilst all other token accounts for that mint key will have a balance of 0.

-Once the largest token account is identified, we can retrieve its owner.
+Once the largest token account is identified, we สามารถ retrieve its owner.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>